-Existing empirical evidence on religious coping shows that individuals hit by various adverse life events, such as cancer, heart problems, death in close family, alcoholism, divorce, or injury are more religious than others.9 In addition, prayer is often chosen by various hospitalised patients as a coping strategy above seeking information, going to the doctor, or taking prescription drugs (Conway (1985)).
-This literature faces the major challenge that being hit by adverse life events is most likely correlated with unobserved individual characteristics (such as lifestyle), which in turn may matter for the individual's inclination to be religious.10 The current study exploits exogenous shocks to adverse life events to address this challenge.
+Existing empirical evidence on religious coping shows that individuals hit by various adverse life events, such as cancer, heart problems, death in close family, alcoholism, divorce, or injury are more religious than others.
+In addition, prayer is often chosen by various hospitalised patients as a coping strategy above seeking information, going to the doctor, or taking prescription drugs (Conway (1985)).
+This literature faces the major challenge that being hit by adverse life events is most likely correlated with unobserved individual characteristics (such as lifestyle), which in turn may matter for the individual's inclination to be religious.
+The current study exploits exogenous shocks to adverse life events to address this challenge.

-9See e.g., Ano & Vasconcelles (2005) and Pargament (2001) for reviews.
+&lt;sup>9See e.g., Ano & Vasconcelles (2005) and Pargament (2001) for reviews.

-10Psychologists have also argued that an endogeneity problem exists, see e.g. Norenzayan & Hansen (2006).
+&lt;sup>10Psychologists have also argued that an endogeneity problem exists, see e.g. Norenzayan & Hansen (2006) and Sibley & Bulbulia (2012).

 Norenzayan & Hansen (2006) addressed the endogeneity concern in a controlled experiment of 28 undergraduate students from the University of Michigan.
 They primed half of the students with thoughts of death by having them answer questions such as "What will happen to you when you die?" and the other half with neutral thoughts with questions such as "What is your favourite dish?"
 After the experiment, the students primed with thoughts of death were more likely to reveal beliefs in God and to rank themselves as more religious.
-While solving the endogeneity issue, the study's external validity is challenged by the very small sample.
-Indeed, much of the remaining literature faces the additional challenge of small samples that mainly encompass Westerners.
+While solving the endogeneity issue, the study's external validity is challenged by the small sample.
+Much of the remaining literature faces the challenge of small samples that mainly encompass Westerners.
 Yet, the theory is that religious coping is not something peculiar to Christianity.
 For instance, Pargament (2001) notes that (p3) "While different religions envision different solutions to problems, every religion offers a way to come to terms with tragedy, suffering, and the most significant issues in life."
-The dataset in the current study encompasses the globe at large, and thus this assertion can be tested.
+This study can test this assertion using a global dataset.

 This study is not the first to relate natural disasters to religiosity.
 Indeed, the belief that natural disasters carried a deeper message from God was the rule rather than the exception before the Enlightenment (e.g., Hall (1990), Van De Wetering (1982)).
-Later, the famous 1755 Lisbon earthquake has been compared to the Holocaust as a catastrophe that transformed European culture and philosophy.11 Penick (1981) documents more systematically that US states hit by massive earthquakes in 1811 and 1812 saw church membership increase by 50% in the following year, compared to an increase of only 1% in remaining states.
+Later, the famous 1755 Lisbon earthquake has been compared to the Holocaust as a catastrophe that transformed European culture and philosophy.
+Penick (1981) documents more systematically that US states hit by massive earthquakes in 1811 and 1812 saw church membership increase by 50% in the following year, compared to an increase of only 1% in remaining states.
 More recently, Sibley & Bulbulia (2012) found that religious conversion rates increased more in the Christchurch region after the large earthquake in 2011, compared to the remaining four regions of New Zealand.
 While not investigating religion directly, Belloc et al. (2016) document an impact of earthquakes on autocracy across Medieval Italian city states and interpret the finding as caused by religious coping.

-While these studies interpret the mechanism as a psychological one, this is not investigated vis-a-vis alternative explanations.
-Other researchers have attempted to pin down
+While these studies interpret the mechanism as psychological, they do not investigate whether this is so.
+Other researchers have attempted to pin down the mechanism by

-11See review by Ray (2004).
+&lt;sup>11See review by Ray (2004).
 In addition to being one of the deadliest earthquakes ever, it struck on an important church holiday and destroyed many important churches in Lisbon, but spared the red light district.
 Accordingly, many thinkers associate the earthquake with the decline in religiosity across Europe afterwards.
 According to religious coping theory, shocks can both instigate leaving God and embracing him.
 Empirics show that the latter is the most common reaction (e.g., Pargament (2001)).